sebasjm/antlr/README.txt

 3.0b5 - ??

+November 3, 2006

+* $text, $line, etc... were not working in assignments.
+Fixed and added test case.

 November 2, 2006

 * Added error if you don't specify what the AST type is; actions in tree